 Can rinsing canned chili reduce sodium?

 Yes, rinsing canned chili can reduce sodium by up to 40%.
-Pour the chili into a colander and rinse it under cold water for about 30 seconds.
-This helps wash away much of the sodium-heavy sauce while preserving the solid ingredients like beans and meat.
+Pour the chili into a colander and rinse it under cold water for 30 seconds.
+This helps wash away sodium-heavy sauce while preserving solid ingredients like beans and meat.
 For more ideas on balancing flavors, check out this low-sodium chili recipe that offers a heart-healthy alternative.

 How much sodium is safe to consume daily?

-The American Heart Association recommends limiting sodium intake to no more than 2,300 mg per day, with an ideal target of 1,500 mg for most adults.
+The American Heart Association recommends limiting sodium intake to 2,300 mg daily, with an ideal target of 1,500 mg for most adults.
 Consuming less sodium can significantly lower the risk of high blood pressure and cardiovascular issues.
-If you’re interested in reducing salt in other dishes, try this guide on how to make your own baking powder, a common pantry swap that avoids added sodium.
+If you’re interested in reducing salt in other dishes, try this guide on how to make your baking powder, a common pantry swap that avoids added sodium.

 What ingredients reduce saltiness in chili?